From 2016 to Now: Continuing the Kubernetes Journey

 As cloud-native and edge-deployment paradigms become fully embraced by modern companies, the need for established standards will grow.
 Kubernetes can provide these standards and help future companies tactfully react to changing circumstances.

 The future will most likely be something built on top of Kubernetes.
-If we face the facts, we’ll see Kubernetes as an important foundational technology, but it’s not without its downsides — the main one being the sheer complexity of it all.
-Businesses will be clamoring for simplified approaches to Kubernetes, and the companies that can provide this will not only help usher in this new age of IT infrastructure but also position themselves for success.
+If we face the facts, we’ll see Kubernetes as an important foundational technology, but it's not without its downsides — the main one being the sheer complexity of it all.
+Businesses will be clamouring for simplified approaches to Kubernetes, and the companies that can provide this will not only help usher in this new age of IT infrastructure but also position themselves for success.

 Wayfinder can change your approach to Kubernetes